- Develop a valuable skill set

 Introduction to Web Development

 Dates: November 2, 2014 to November 16, 2014

 Dates: October 31, 2014 to December 5, 2014

 Dates: October 28, 2014 to December 2, 2014

 HackYale provides student-run lectures in web development, introductory programming, and design.
 All classes and workshops are presented free-of-charge through our partnerships with the Yale College Council and the Yale Center for Engineering Innovation and Design (CEID).

-In past years, the students who participated in HackYale have gone on to intern or work at companies like Art.sy, Brewster, Google, Microsoft, Origami, Palantir, Panorama Education, Redfin, SeeClickFix, Trip Advisor, Twitter, UpWorthy, VigetLabs, and more...
+In past years, the students who participated in HackYale have gone on to intern or work at companies like Artsy, Brewster, Foursquare, Google, Microsoft, Origami, Palantir, Panorama Education, Redfin, Trip Advisor, Twitter, UpWorthy, VigetLabs, and more...

 To learn more, please sign up for the HackYale email list, or email email@example.com.

-Rafi KhanCo-Director YC'15Rafi hopped on the code game back in junior year of high school, going on to work on the Crisis Map at Google this summer and serve as Tech Director of GAKKO.
-Now he dwells at a curious intersection of app development, design frenzy and algorithmic implementation—you can check out his projects here.
+Rafi KhanFormer director, YC'15Rafi hopped on the code game back in junior year of high school, going on to work on the Crisis Map at Google the summer of 2013.
+Now he's the co-director and CTO of GAKKO, an education company based in Japan.
+He dwells at a curious intersection of app development, design frenzy and algorithmic implementation—you can check out his projects here.
 A connoisseur of fine wit, Rafi spends him time dancing with Yale Jashan Bhangra, crafting puns and just walking around, checkin' stuff out.